Financial Aid & Scholarships FAQ

 - How do apply for Work Study jobs?

-Once you have determined that you are eligible for an on-campus work study position you can look at the Cardinal Careers Internship and Job Database for job opportunities.
+Once you have determined that you are eligible for an on-campus work study position you can look at the Handshake Internship and Job Database for job opportunities.

 Students eligible for Federal Work Study are invited to attend a Job Fair during the First Flight week.
 Attendees will meet employers to find employment and complete hiring paperwork.
 Students may work up to 20 hours per week while classes are in session (not to be exceeded).
 Students will be paid on the 10th of each month for actual hours worked during the previous month.